 If black poplars are present on a site, they should be retained.
 For every black poplar lost, two new black poplar trees should be planted in a suitable location.

-Opportunities should also be taken by developers and landowners to link sustainable drainage solutions in new development to complement nature conservation objectives.
+Opportunities should also be taken by developers and landowners to enhance and restore wildlife corridors and link sustainable drainage solutions in new development to complement nature conservation objectives.